"Stranger Things 5" is reaching its end.

 "It's something we've dreamed about for years," they added.

-Nell Fisher, Jake Connelly, Alex Breaux and Linda Hamilton are also joining as new members of the cast this season.
+Jake Connelly, Alex Breaux and Linda Hamilton also joined as new members of the cast this season.

 Ahead of the final season, some of the cast spoke with "Good Morning America" at the Los Angeles premiere, including Gelman, who plays Murray.